Volvo V90 Review & Prices

 Interior style, infotainment and accessories

-Every part of the Volvo V90’s interior feels solid and there are hardly any cheap-feeling plastics.
+The cabin might be getting old in terms of how it looks, but every part of the Volvo V90’s interior feels solid and there are hardly any cheap-feeling plastics.
 As good as German cars like the BMW 5 Series and Mercedes E-Class?
 Not quite, but it gets so close it doesn't matter.

 The design itself is very Swedish – minimalist, simple and easy to use – with vast swathes of unvarnished wood trims and chrome highlights that make it look posh, but not ostentatious.

 You get a clean design thanks to the car’s standard-fit portrait-style infotainment screen which is used to control most of the car’s functions.
 Some of its icons are a bit small and tricky to press when you’re driving and it would be easier to control the car’s ventilation system using buttons and knobs rather than having to dive into the screen’s menus.
+That said, the overall system and menu layout is easier to use than the hugely complex setups of newer rivals.

 All models come with Apple CarPlay and Android Auto so if you get bored of Volvo’s system, you can always default back to the more intuitive menus of your mirrored smartphone screen.